Satellite Clubs establish new and regular opportunities for inactive young people aged 14-19 to participate in sport or

 What are the benefits?

-- Increase club's outreach, diversify the audience and membership, resulting in greater income through subscriptions
+- Increase club's outreach, diversify the audience and membership, resulting in income generation.

 - Attract new groups to community sport

 - Improve long-term sustainability of the club

 - Raise profile of the club, venue and partner organisation to attract interest from partners and funders

 - Provides opportunities to train and recruit volunteers and leaders

 - Introduces inactive individuals to a new activity and increases the likelihood of retaining them in activity

 If you have an idea for a satellite club please complete the Expression of Interest form below.

 - Workforce lead - planning, implementation and delivery